-One of the most frustrating byproducts of the ongoing culture wars has been its affect on art.
+One of the most frustrating byproducts of the ongoing culture wars has been its effect on art.
 Brooklyn Film Festival in particular has noticed an abundance of safe movies, and they’re taking a hard stance in response with their provocative, witty campaign for this year’s festival.
 MullenLowe collaborated with German animation studio FOREAL to illustrate a variety of often literally explosive reactions to art, that include spiky technicolor vomit, a flood of tears, and brains becoming bombs.
 The campaign’s pitch-black protagonist pops against bright, attention-grabbing hues that are sure to inspire a reaction in viewers.
 The visuals serve as a fantastic reminder that the best (or at least most memorable) art should challenge an audience instead of holding their hands.
 Their copy sums it up well: “New ideas are scary.
 No ideas are scarier.”

 The 2022 Brooklyn Film Festival will run from June 3-12.
 Check out their lineup and buy tickets on their website.